 Glenoaks Elementary School

-- Glenoaks Elementary School's student population of 668 students has grown by 11% over five school years.
+- Glenoaks Elementary School's student population of 628 students has declined by 6% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Students||628 students|

 - Glenoaks Elementary School is ranked within the bottom 50% of all 7,999 schools in Texas (based off of combined math and reading proficiency testing data) for the 2017-18 school year.